dropeMag/db_vault_101/README.md

 `USER:` visita

-`SENHA:` 1234
+`PASSWORD:` 1234

-## Requisitos
+## Requirements

-- Possuir um SGBD em sua máquina;
-- Conexão estável com a internet;
+- Have a DBMS on your machine;
+- Stable internet connection;
-- Conhecimentos básicos de DQL (Data Query Language).
+- Basic knowledge of DQL (Data Query Language).

-## Passo a Passo

-1. Abra o SGBD de sua preferência;
-2. Inicie uma nova conexão com os dados fornecidos;
-3. Realize as consultas que desejar.
--->
+## Step by Step

+1. Open your DBMS;
+2. Setup a new connection with the given parameters;
+3. Have fun.